Mindydiane/Professional-Website/README.md

 # Professional-Website
 refactoring code to make it more accessible.

-* Replaced 'Div' class=hero with 'header' on html and changed it from a class to an element on css.
+* Replaced 'Div class=hero' with 'header' on html and changed it from a class to an element on css.

 * Replaced 'div' with 'nav' for navigation.
 Added id('s)= for navigation.